Bilkis case: Cong asks if PM Modi approved of Guj govt decision | Politics

 ''Narendra Modi ji, respect for women only in speeches?
 Women are asking,'' she said.

-Congress general secretary Jairam Ramesh tagged a tweet by the party's media department head Pawan Khera in which he shared that the latest guidelines issued by the Home Ministry on early release of prisoners mention rape and murder convicts cannot be released out of turn by the prison administration.
+Congress general secretary Jairam Ramesh tagged a tweet by party colleague Khera in which he shared that the latest guidelines issued by the Home Ministry on early release of prisoners mention rape and murder convicts cannot be released out of turn by the prison administration.

 ''Brazenly shameless.
 Do you really think the Gujarat Govt did the early release without knowledge and approval of PM and HM?'' he tweeted.